Deiniolen: Seindorf Arian Deiniolen - Deiniolen Silver Band

 Deiniolen Silver Band (Seindorf Arian Deiniolen) was formed (originally as Llandinorwig Brass Band) in 1835 by a group of quarrymen, and has now grown to be one of Wales' major brass bands.
 The band is currently competing in the First Section.
 Most recent success includes a third place at the National Brass Band Championships in 2015 and coming second at North Wales Rally (Open Section) in 2017.

 Deiniolen Football Club

 Deiniolen FC was formed in around the 1950s when the side was playing in the local Caernarfon & District League.
-After a year absent from the local league, the team has recently reformed.
+After a year absence from the local league, the team has recently reformed.